 A bone graft either stimulates the recipient bone itself or causes a change in the bone to enhance bone healing.
 A bone graft is incorporated by following processes.

 Osteogenesis is the synthesis of new bone with no indications of cellular origin i.e. either by cells of grafted bone or the host bone.
-Properly handled fresh cortical and cancellous autograft are able to produce new bone.
+Properly handled fresh cortical and cancellous autografts are able to produce new bone.
 Cancellous bone with its larger surface area covered with quiescent lining cells or active osteoblastic cells has a greater potential for producing new bone of graft origin than the cortical bone.

 This early bone formation either by graft cells of cortical or cancellous bone is critical in callous formation during 4 to 8 weeks after surgery and accelerates the bone incorporation.

-Osteoinduction is the recruitment of the mesenchymal cells of the host bed surrounding the graft to be differentiated into bone-forming cells and cartilage forming cells.
+Osteoinduction is the recruitment of the mesenchymal cells of the host bed surrounding the graft to be differentiated into bone-forming cells and cartilage-forming cells.

-The mesenchymal cells generally arise from perivascular cells associated with proliferating blood vessels, reticular elements of bone marrow, trabecular surfaces and the cambium layer of the periosteum.
+The mesenchymal cells generally arise from perivascular cells associated with proliferating blood vessels, reticular elements of bone marrow, trabecular surfaces, and the cambium layer of the periosteum.

-These cells then can specialize as osteoblasts, osteoclasts, chondroblasts, chondroclasts, fibroblasts and occasionally lipoblasts.
+These cells then can specialize as osteoblasts, osteoclasts, chondroblasts, chondroclasts, fibroblasts, and occasionally lipoblasts.
 The recruitment and differentiation of these cells is probably modulated by low molecular weight polypeptides such as glycoprotein bone morphogenic protein (BMP).

 The osteoinductivity of a mineralized graft is thought to be minimal except as living graft cells may be producing osteoinductive factors but the osteoinductivity of the demineralized bone matrix has been repeatedly shown.

-The health of the host bed is critical in the process of osteoinduction because new osteoprogenitor cells are recruited by induction of residual mesenchymal cells in marrow reticulum, endosteum, periosteum, and connective tissue.
+The health of the host bed is critical in the process of osteoinduction because new osteoprogenitor cells are recruited by induction of residual mesenchymal cells in the marrow reticulum, endosteum, periosteum, and connective tissue.

-The three-dimensional process of ingrowth of sprouting capillaries, tissue and osteoprogenitor cells from the recipient bed into the structure of the graft is termed osteoconduction.
+The three-dimensional process of ingrowth of sprouting capillaries, tissue, and osteoprogenitor cells from the recipient bed into the structure of the graft is termed osteoconduction.
 Osteoconduction may result from the active bone formation and osteoinduction e.g. in a fresh corticocancellous autograft or it may occur passively without the active participation of the graft, as is the case with most cortical allografts.
 The graft is resorbed gradually and is completely replaced by new host bone a process termed as creeping substitution by Phemister.